Fletcher Christian: Death

 The American seal-hunting ship Topaz visited Pitcairn in 1808 and found only one mutineer, John Adams (who had used the alias Alexander Smith while on Bounty), still alive along with nine Tahitian women.
 The mutineers who had perished had, however, already had children with their Tahitian wives.
 Most of these children were still living.
 Adams and Maimiti claimed Christian had been murdered during the conflict between the Tahitian men and the mutineers.
 According to an account by a Pitcairn woman named Jenny who left the island in 1817, Christian was shot while working by a pond next to the home of his pregnant wife.
 Along with Christian, four other mutineers and all six of the Tahitian men who had come to the island were killed in the conflict.
 William McCoy, one of the four surviving mutineers, fell off a cliff while intoxicated and was killed.
 Quintal was later killed by the remaining two mutineers, Adams and Ned Young, after he attacked them.
 Young became the new leader of Pitcairn.

 John Adams gave conflicting accounts of Christian's death to visitors on ships that subsequently visited Pitcairn.
 He was variously said to have died of natural causes, committed suicide, become insane or been murdered.

 Christian was survived by Maimiti and his son, Thursday October Christian (born 1790).
 Besides Thursday October, Fletcher Christian also had a younger son named Charles Christian (born 1792) and a daughter Mary Ann Christian (born 1793).
 Thursday and Charles are the ancestors of almost everybody with the surname Christian on Pitcairn and Norfolk Islands, as well as the many descendants who have moved to Australia, New Zealand and the United States.

 Rumours have persisted for more than two hundred years that Christian's murder was faked, that he had left the island and that he made his way back to England.
 Many scholars believe that the rumours of Christian returning to England helped to inspire Samuel Taylor Coleridge's The Rime of the Ancient Mariner.

 There is no portrait or drawing extant of Fletcher Christian that was drawn from life.
 Bligh described Christian as "5 ft.
 9 in. high [175 cm]. blackish or very dark complexion.
 Hair – Blackish or very dark brown.
 Make – Strong.
 A star tatowed [sic] on his left breast, and tatowed [sic] on the backside.
 His knees stand a little out and he may be called a little bow legged.
 He is subject to violent perspiration, particularly in his hand, so that he soils anything he handles".

-Portrayals in the arts
+In film and fiction

 Appearances in literature

 Christian's principal literary appearances are in the treatments of Bounty story, including Mutiny on the Bounty (1932), Pitcairn's Island (1934) and After the Bounty (an edited version of James Morrison's journal, 2009).
 He also appears in R. M. Ballantyne's The Lonely Island; or, The Refuge of the Mutineers (1880) and in Charles Dickens' The Long Voyage (1853).